evolvingstuff/vdw2/content/posts/large-dose-vitamin-d-before-surgery-was-found-to-help-by-35-studies.md

 <code class="language-text">
 Markdown:
 --------
- **&lt;span style=&quot;color:orange;&quot;&gt;This small study would probably have gotten statistically significant results if they have given the 300,000 IU of Vitamin D 3 days BEFORE the surgery.
+ **&lt;span style=&quot;color:#00F;&quot;&gt;This small study would probably have gotten statistically significant results if they have given the 300,000 IU of Vitamin D 3 days BEFORE the surgery.
 It takes several days for oral vitamin D to get to the cells (injection is slower, nanoemulsion is faster)&lt;/span&gt;**

 ---